GAM Esports: 2017

 Before the 2017 season, the Marines' management made the decision to release their entire roster excluding Optimus and Archie.
 Afterwards, star players Ren, Levi, Slay, and Sergh joined the Marines as top, jungle, AD carry, and substitute support respectively.
 Tinikun also joined as head coach.
 The team received new sponsors, Gigabyte Technology and Adonis Icyber Gaming, and renamed to Marine Esports.
 As the GIGABYTE Marines, the team won the 2017 MDCS Spring Split and the 2017 GPL Spring Split without losing a single game, qualifying them for the 2017 Mid-Season Invitational (MSI).

 At MSI 2017, the Marines finished the first round of the play-in group stage with a 5–1 record, only losing to Virtus.pro.
 In the second round, the Marines won the first two games of a best-of-five against Team SoloMid, before being reverse swept and losing 2–3.
 In the third and last qualifying round, the Marines beat SuperMassive eSports 3–1 to secure a spot in the main event.
 At the main event of MSI 2017 the Marines finished last in sixth place, with a 3–7 record.
 Despite their placement, the Marines' performance secured Vietnam a guaranteed group stage seed at the 2017 World Championships and an additional spot in the GPL.

 The Marines were placed in Group B at the 2017 Worlds Championships, where they initially tied for second with Fnatic and Immortals, but had the highest seed going into the tiebreaker matches due to them having the shortest combined victory time.
 However, the Marines lost their tiebreaker match to Fnatic and did not advance to the knockout stage.

 Shortly after the 2017 World Championships, Slay and Stark both announced they would be leaving the team.
-Optimus left the team post-season on 16 October 2017 and Levi joined American team 100 Thieves on 26 December 2017.
+Optimus left the team post-season on 16 October 2017 and Levi joined American academy team 100 Thieves on 26 December 2017.

 2018

-The Marines finished third in the 2018 VCS Spring Split regular season with 9 wins and 5 losses, qualifying for playoffs, where they defeated Young Generation 3–1 in the quarterfinals and UTM Esports 3–1 in the semifinals.
+The Marines finished third in the 2018 VCS Spring Split group stage with 9 wins and 5 losses, qualifying for playoffs, where they defeated Young Generation 3–1 in the quarterfinals and UTM Esports 3–1 in the semifinals.
 The Marines then played in the finals against EVOS Esports, narrowly losing to them 2–3.

 On 14 June 2018, the team officially renamed to GAM Esports due to sponsorship changes.
 GAM then placed fifth in the 2018 VCS Summer Split with 8 wins and 6 losses.